 Last week I suggested some criteria for screening prospective clients in regard to their relationship potential.
 Most firms don't do this.
 They qualify leads primarily based on the project opportunity.
 That's certainly a valid approach, but it can also be shortsighted.
 Projects build your backlog, but relationships build your business.

-ith a client, how should you proceed?
+Assuming you've identified the potential for starting a relationship with a client, how should you proceed?
 It's always helpful to have your ultimate goal in mind.
 So what does a strong client relationship look like?
 Typically the best relationships are characterized by the following attributes:

 Trust.
 The foundation of any good relationship is trust.
 Building trust is also critically important in selling professional services.
 Our work, by its nature, is largely relational.
 We collaborate with clients, consult and advise them.
 And even our tangible work products (e.g., reports, site plans, construction documents) are, when delivered, mere representations of something still intangible.
-Trust is the connection between concept and comp
+Trust is the connection between concept and completed reality.

-concern, competence, and candor.
+Researchers have identified three primary elements of trust: concern, competence, and candor.
 Of the three, competence comes most easily for us.
 But overselling competence during the sales process can actually undermine trust.
 Candor, for most technical professionals, is also a strength.
 We are generally known to be honest and trustworthy.

 But showing concern is a habitual shortcoming.
 Earlier in this series I mentioned the survey of clients that found that only 35% of professional service sellers demonstrated concern during the sales process.
 How can you show you care?
 It starts by actually caring; most of us aren't very good at faking it.
 But genuine feelings still must be evident in your actions.
 For more discussion on this, see my earlier post: "The Golden Rule of Sales."